Certificate of International and Intercultural Competence (CIIC)

 Vacation trips are not qualified stays abroad and are therefore not recognized for the CIIC.

-Ideally, students should participate in face-to-face courses (especially for the module “Intercultural Involvement”).
-However, some module components can be completed exclusively in virtual or in hybrid form.
+Ideally, students should participate in face-to-face courses (especially for the elective “Intercultural Involvement”).
+However, some elective components can be completed exclusively in virtual or in hybrid form.
 We reserve the right to make changes concerning the recognition of credits due to the pandemic.
 Please contact the certificate coordinator in case you have a particular question.